-For instance, the VI 49 comes in two different configurations, each boasting their own advantages and disadvantages, However, both products suffer from a complete absence of sliders which is one of the more standard type of controls found on pretty much every reputable MIDI controller.
+For instance, the Alesis VI 49 comes in two different configurations, each boasting its own advantages and disadvantages.
+However, both products suffer from a complete absence of sliders, one of the more standard types of controls found on pretty much every reputable MIDI controller.

 Unfortunately, changing many of those settings will be a pain since you have to scroll through many of the control options rather than change them with a single analog.

 - Offers a bevy of software for easy setup